Date rape drug: GHB

 Gamma-hydroxybutyrate (GHB) is a central nervous system depressant.
-It has no odor and tastes salty, but the taste can be masked when mixed in a drink.
+It has no odour and tastes salty, but the taste can be masked when mixed in a drink.

 GHB is used recreationally to stimulate euphoria, to increase sociability, to promote libido and lower inhibitions.
 It is sold under names such as Rufies, Liquid E and Liquid X. It is usually taken orally, by the capful or teaspoon.

 From 1996 to 1999, 22 reports of GHB being used in drug-facilitated sexual assaults were made to the United States Drug Enforcement Administration.
 A 26-month study of 1,179 urine samples from suspected drug-facilitated sexual assaults across the United States found 4% positive for GHB.
 The National Drug Intelligence Center (NDIC) says that in the United States GHB had surpassed Rohypnol as the substance most commonly used in drug-facilitated sexual assaults, likely because GHB is much more easily available, cheaper and leaves the body more quickly.
 GHB is only detectable in urine for six to twelve hours after ingestion.